Can dogs be autistic? A vet explains all

 2. Canine compulsive disorder

 Canine compulsive disorder is similar to OCD in humans, but it has a different name since dogs cannot articulate their thoughts to allow us to determine whether they are obsessive.
-This condition is characterised by repetitive activities that serve no purpose such as tail chasing and flank sucking.
+This condition is characterized by repetitive activities that serve no purpose such as tail chasing and flank sucking.

 3. Canine anxiety disorders